 Alcoholism Screening: CAGE

-CAGE is a questionnaire to determine whether a patient may suffer from alcoholism.
-A “yes” response to 2 or more questions indicate that alcoholism may be present and the patient should be further treated.
+CAGE is a questionnaire to determine whether a client may suffer from alcoholism.
+A “yes” response to 2 or more questions indicate that alcoholism may be present and the client should be further treated.

 - C: Have you ever felt that you should CUT down on your drinking?